 Elections for Electoral Area Directors to represent the electoral areas within the Regional District of North Okanagan (RDNO) occur every four (4) years.
-The next General Local Elections will be held on October 15, 2022.
+For the 2022 General Local Election, there was only one candidate for each of the 5 Electoral Areas within the Regional District of North Okanagan.
+These 5 persons have been acclaimed to their Director positions for a four-year term, ending in October of 2026.
+The next General Local Elections will be held on October 17, 2026.

 The Regional District of North Okanagan is comprised of 5 Electoral Areas and 6 Municipal partners.
 The 6 Municipal partners include the City of Armstrong, District of Coldstream, City of Enderby, Village of Lumby, Township of Spallumcheen, and the City of Vernon.
 As part of the General Local Election system in British Columbia, Electoral Area Directors may be elected by acclamation (in the case of a single qualified candidate) or by voting (where there is more than one qualified candidate).
 Each Municipal Director on the Board of Directors is appointed by their respective Council from amongst their elected members.